FoxxMD/context-mod/docs/gettingStartedMod.md

 * [How It Works](/docs#how-it-works)
 * [Core Concepts](/docs#concepts)

-# Mod The Bot
+# Choose A Bot

+First determine what bot (reddit account) you want to run ContextMod with.
+(You may have already discussed this with your operator)

+## Use the Operator's Bot

+If the Operator has communicated that **you should add a bot they control as a moderator** to your subreddit this is the option you will use.

+**Pros:**

+* Do not have to create and keep track of another reddit account
+* Easiest option in terms of setup for both moderators and operator

+**Cons:**

+* Shared api quota among other moderated subreddits (not great for high-volume subreddits)

+___

-First ensure that you are in communication with the **operator** for this bot.
+Ensure that you are in communication with the **operator** for this bot.
 The bot **will not automatically accept a moderator invitation,** it must be manually done by the bot operator.
 This is an intentional barrier to ensure moderators and the operator are familiar with their respective needs and have some form of trust.

 Now invite the bot to moderate your subreddit.
 The bot should have at least these permissions: